EtienneDouillard/OxymetreDePouls/README.md

 The absorption measurements provided for the previous module are as follows:

-AC R: peak-to-peak variation of the measured red light (pulsed wave) DC R: average value of the measured red light (fabric) AC IR: peak-to-peak variation of the infrared light measured (pulsed wave) DC IR: average value of the infrared light measured (tissue) These 4 measurements are transmitted every 2 ms by USB link to the computer module.
+AC R: peak-to-peak variation of the measured red light (pulsed wave)

+DC R: average value of the measured red light (fabric)

+AC IR: peak-to-peak variation of the infrared light measured (pulsed wave)

+DC IR: average value of the infrared light measured (tissue)

+These 4 measurements are transmitted every 2 ms by USB link to the computer module.
 The IT module must do the following:

 Reading of signals AC R, DC R, AC IR and DC IR from a USB device Digital filtering of signals
 Sp02 and heart rate measurement
 Display of measurements via a JAVA interface

+## Information

+This is a one week project of a french engineering school (ISEN Nantes)